pwc-code-generator/pwc/readme.md

 PWC is a little like [Yeoman](http://yeoman.io/), but more focused on CRUD generation, built with a [Model Driven](https://en.wikipedia.org/wiki/Model-driven_architecture) structure.

+## Docs

+You can see the documentation on this [repository](https://github.com/pwc-code-generator/docs).

 ## Requirements

 You need these technologies installed on your machine to use PWC: